Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Introduction

-\begin{itemize} \item SE in a quantized channel approaches that of an ideal unquantized channel as the number of ADC bits grows.
-Moreover, as SNR increases the number of bits required to approximate the unquantized performance also increases. \item EE is convex in the number of bits and achieves a maximum at a certain optimal resolution that is directly related to the SNR and inversely related to the ADC power figure of merit. \item AC achieves both the best SE and EE when the mmW channel has rank 1 and/or in very low SNR links, and is the only viable architecture under a very stringent power constraint. \item DC always outperforms HC in terms of SE.
-In some cases it also has better EE, while in other cases DC with 3-5 bits offers a trade-off with some more SE and only slightly worse EE than HC.
-This depends critically on how pessimistic are the ADC and Phase Shifter power models, the channel gain impact on SNR, the number of receiver antennas, and the number of parallel RF lines in the HC architecture.
-There is no one-size-fits-all universally best scheme. \end{itemize}
+\begin{itemize} \item The achievable rate of a quantized received signal is directly related to the number of ADC bits.
+As SNR increases, the minimum number of bits required to achieve nearly the same SE than the unquantized system also increases. \item In all combining schemes, there is an optimal number of bits that maximizes the EE.
+This optimal quantization resolution is directly related to the SNR and is inversely related to the ADC power figure of merit. \item The AC scheme is only the best option in terms of both EE and SE when a mmW channel consists of only 1 propagation path and/or in very low SNR regimes, and/or under a very stringent power constraint. \item In many cases DC outperforms HC in terms of both SE and EE.
+There are a few use-cases where HC can be a preferable option than DC, but this occurs only when all the system properties are stacked in favor of HC at the same time: the channel has a very low spatial multiplexing advantage (i.e., with only few independent paths), the receiver has a very low number of RF chains to number of antennas ratio, the number of RF chains matches very well the degrees of freedom of the channel, and a very conservative pessimistic high power ADC model is considered. \end{itemize}

-In summary, when considering the total power consumption of the receiver instead of just focusing on the ADC power consumption, in a non-negligible range of scenarios DC may be preferable over HC.
-Particularly, DC may be a better choice than HC in a Downlink connection (where the receiver is equipped with a not-so-high number of antennas) whereas HC may be a better option in an Uplink connection.
-In addition, future mmW expected system characteristics are not yet completely settled, so DC has the additional advantage of versatility.
-On the other hand, HC can potentially have additional advantages in terms of component dimensions and cost, although no firm conclusions can be drawn on these issues until mmW component technology has reached more maturity.
+In summary, we show that when considering the total power consumption of the receiver instead of just focusing on the ADC power consumption, in a majority of scenarios DC may be a preferable option than HC.
+Also, due to the fact that future mmW system characteristics are not yet completely settled, DC appears to be the most future-proof technology.
+AC and HC may be better choices in their respective special scenarios, but these conditions are the exception, not the norm.